Snapchat/KeyDB-docs/docs/armm-configurations-advanced.md

 ## Network Topology Configurations

 The following configuration applies to Active Replicas(masters) within a multi-master setup.
-They are intended to optimize the proper setup functioning of the masters.
-Although the contents of this section could still apply to a master to a read only replica, it is not as relevant to a master-to-master connection.
+They are intended to optimize the proper functioning of the masters.
+Although the contents of this section could still apply for a master to a read-only replica connection, it is not as relevant as to a master-to-master connection.

 ### Ring Network Topology-Only Configurations